 The following services may be provided through the VR&E program:

-The basic period of eligibility may be extended if a Vocational Rehabilitation Counselor determines that a veteran has a Serious Employment Handicap.
+The basic period of eligibility can be extended if VA determines that a veteran has a serious employment handicap.

 If you are eligible for an evaluation under the Vocational Rehabilitation program, you must complete an application and meet with a Vocational Rehabilitation Counselor (VRC).
 If the VRC determines that an employment handicap exists as a result of a service-connected disability, you will be entitled to services.